PBKDF2: Alternatives to PBKDF2

 One weakness of PBKDF2 is that while its number of iterations can be adjusted to make it take an arbitrarily large amount of computing time, it can be implemented with a small circuit and very little RAM, which makes brute-force attacks using application-specific integrated circuits or graphics processing units relatively cheap.
-The bcrypt password hashing function requires a larger amount of RAM (but still not tunable separately, i.e. fixed for a given amount of CPU time) and is slightly stronger against such attacks, while the more modern scrypt key derivation function can use arbitrarily large amounts of memory and is therefore more resistant to ASIC and GPU attacks.
+The bcrypt password hashing function requires a larger amount of RAM (but still not tunable separately, i.e. fixed for a given amount of CPU time) and is significantly stronger against such attacks, while the more modern scrypt key derivation function can use arbitrarily large amounts of memory and is therefore more resistant to ASIC and GPU attacks.

 In 2013, the Password Hashing Competition (PHC) was held to develop a more resistant approach.
 On 20 July 2015 Argon2 was selected as the final PHC winner, with special recognition given to four other password hashing schemes: Catena, Lyra2, yescrypt and Makwa.
 Another alternative is Balloon hashing, which is recommended in NIST password guidelines.

+To limit a brute-force attack, it is possible to make each password attempt require an online interaction, without harming the confidentiality of the password.
+This can be done using an oblivious pseudorandom function to perform password hardening.
+This can be done as alternative to, or as an additional step in, a PBKDF.